We’re always on the go. If you want to learn a foreign language and feel you don’t have much time, we have you covered: Nemo apps are for you!

 Nemo apps are language learning tools that teach simple phrases and words with a space repetition system (SRS) in place.

 Nemo has launched a series of apps.
-At the time of writing this article they have 34 apps under their belt, one for each one of the 34 languages they support.
+At the time of writing this article they have 34 apps under their umbrella, one for each one of the 34 languages they support.

 All these apps can be downloaded for iOS and Android.
 You can download a free version of any of them.
 If you do like the format and would like to stick with this company, each language has a paid version that you only have to purchase once and it costs $6 USD.